spot_img

 Qualification for World Junior/U23 Championships and for U18 trip

-(you can find more information about the SuperTour, including schedule and points lists, through the USSS site here)
+(you can find more information about the SuperTour, including schedule and points lists, through the USSS site here, or through the standalone, athlete-made SuperTour site here)

 Weather